HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Privacy Analysis

 for the chosen hidden handle $u$, gives $(e_B, \texttt{intentId}^\star, \alpha^\star, \rho^\star, m)$ to adversary $\mathcal{O}$, and receives a guess $b'$.
 The enumeration advantage is

 \end{definition}

-\begin{proposition}[Enumeration Resistance] Assume that: (i) the relay's private directory is not compromised, (ii) no current or retained epoch handle is recoverable from public data, and (iii) $H$ is instantiated as a domain-separated hash with $\kappa$-bit output and each \texttt{intentId} is sampled uniformly from $\{0,1\}^{\lambda}$.
+\begin{proposition}[Metadata-Conditioned Enumeration Resistance] Assume that: (i) the relay's private directory is not compromised, (ii) the \DIDP{} satisfies identity-root recovery hardness (Section~\ref{sec:model:didp}), so no current or retained epoch handle $u_{B,e}$ is recoverable from public data, and (iii) $H$ is instantiated as a domain-separated hash with $\kappa$-bit output and each \texttt{intentId} is sampled uniformly from $\{0,1\}^{\lambda}$.
 Then for every polynomial-time observer $\mathcal{O}$ in the G1 experiment above,

 is negligible in $\min(\lambda,\kappa)$ beyond leakage already carried by the fixed public metadata tuple $m$. \end{proposition}

 \begin{proof}[Proof sketch] The public chain reveals only the random intent identifier, the address derived from it, the public asset and amount tuple, the coarse epoch label, and the blinded binding $\rho_i = H(\texttt{"hfipay:bind"} \| u_{B,e} \| \texttt{intentId}_i)$.
 Knowledge of $e_B$ does not reveal any live or retained epoch handle, because the mapping from normalized identifiers to $(\IDcom_B, u_{B,e}, K_{B,e})$ is private to the relay directory and the sender-verifiable quote remains off-chain.
 Without $u_{B,e}$, an observer cannot test whether a public tuple belongs to $B$ except by compromising the relay directory or recovering the recipient's deterministic identity root.
 Thus the on-chain tuple is computationally independent of $e_B$ up to leakage carried separately by public metadata such as asset type, amount, coarse epoch label, and timing. \end{proof}